Daily Prompt: Percussive

 You were easily the best looking man in the room.
 Lean, fit, sandy blonde shoulder length hair, gorgeous blue eyes and a stunning smile and you were definitely my type.
 Serendipitously we had been in the same place at the same time and caught each other’s eye several times throughout the night.
 Here we were again and if we were going to meet it looked like it was going to have to be me to make the first move.

 Bu-bump , bu – bump, bu – bump … God — do I have the courage?

 Vikk D (second initial required as I have several good Vicki friends) and I had not planned to go out in our home town that night, circumstances had fortuitously landed us there, and so we found ourselves at all the regular Friday night haunts with the regular crew.
-It was toward the end of the night when the girls encouraged me to go meet this gorgeous guy we kept running into.
+It was toward the end of the night when the girls encouraged me to go meet this gorgeous guy (you) that we kept running into.

 Making the First Move

 I walked toward you, confidently, (on the outside) my heart still racing on the in.
 You watched me move toward you with a huge smile on your face.
 Surrounded by a group of work mates, you were oblivious to their nods and elbowing in my general direction – already you only had eyes for me.

 I stopped square in front of you.
 Probably a little too close, I was definitely inside your personal space, you didn’t seem to mind.
 We needed to hear each other.
 I moved even closer and spoke into your left ear, our bodies now touching and asked how I knew you. ( You always maintained I asked why I didn’t know you – this would become a long standing joke between us, throughout our relationship, that we disagreed on right to the end.)
 The electricity between us was high voltage – those who know us will see what I did there…lol 🙂 !!